makerdao/community/governance/votes/Executive vote - August 30, 2023.md

 ### ESM Authorization on the Vow

-As a result of the [recommendation](https://forum.makerdao.com/t/overlooked-vectors-for-post-shutdown-governance-attacks-postmortem/20696) from the outgoing Protocol Engineering Core Unit and the [approval](https://forum.makerdao.com/t/spell-contents-2023-08-30/21730/5) of the Responsible Facilitator, the following action will be taken, if this executive passes.
+As a result of the [recommendation](https://forum.makerdao.com/t/overlooked-vectors-for-post-shutdown-governance-attacks-postmortem/20696) from the outgoing Protocol Engineering Core Unit and the [approval](https://forum.makerdao.com/t/spell-contents-2023-08-30/21730/5) of the Responsible Facilitator, the following action will be taken, if this executive proposal passes.

 - Authorize (`rely`) the [Emergency Shutdown Module](https://docs.makerdao.com/smart-contract-modules/shutdown/emergency-shutdown-module) on the [Vow](https://docs.makerdao.com/smart-contract-modules/system-stabilizer-module/vow-detailed-documentation).